-As noted above, Nitzan and Bichler have defined power as "confidence in obedience."
+As noted above, Nitzan and Bichler have defined power as 'confidence in obedience.'
 Resonant with a Machiavellian conception of power, capitalist power exists as potential rather than in action.
 A government is powerful when its populace is pliant, not when it must deploy the army to quell unrest.
 A corporation is powerful when all that bears on its earnings unfolds predictably.
-That means the power of capitalists exists in their control over diverse parts of the broad social order, including but not limited to, labor.
+That means the power of capitalists exists in their control over diverse parts of the broad social order, including, but not limited to labour.
 Accumulation occurs when they can either increase the confidence of market participants that those parts will behave according to expectations, or when more of the social order is rendered obedient.
-While the word obedience connotes human-human relations, insights from ANT and STS mean things have to be included in our understanding of obedience, corporate power and accumulation.
+While the word obedience connotes human-human relations, I am drawing on the insights of actor-network-theory and science and technology studies to argue that things have to be included in our understanding of obedience, corporate power and accumulation.

-Things and the Growth of Capitalized Entities
+Things and the Growth of Capitalized Entities.

-Although machines have played an important role in political economic theory since Adam Smith, they have been rendered by the theorists into what Bruno Latour (2005) calls "intermediaries".
-Intermediaries "transmit meaning or force without transformation" (39).
-According to Marxist and neoclassical value theory, machines provide a relay for the flow of value from labor to capitalists and/or consumers, but they are given no difference-making capacity of their own.
+Although machines have played an important role in political economic theory, they have been rendered by the theorists into what Bruno Latour calls 'intermediaries' (Latour, 2005).
+They "transmit meaning or force without transformation" (p.
+39).
+According to the standard value theories, machines provide a relay for the flow of value from labour to capitalists and/or consumers, but they are given no difference-making capacity of their own.
 This is a feature of the dual quantity perspective of both Marxist and mainstream value theory: visible quantities represent hidden quantities.
-Within these theories, the passage of "real" quanta through the qualitative world to become nominal quanta distorts them but leaves them fundamentally unchanged.
+Within these theories, the passage of 'real' quanta through the qualitative world to become nominal quanta distorts them, but leaves them fundamentally unchanged.
 While theorists acknowledge that machines perform a qualitative transformation on the materials that pass through them, they do not allow for machines to contribute quantitative meaning.
-According to the labor theory of value, machines serve as a repository for accumulated surplus-value that originates in labor, but are inert, hence their status as "dead labour."
-For the hedonistic conception of value of neoclassical theory, the machines are simply the means to satisfy the quantified desire of homo oeconomicus: individual utilitymaximization.
+According to the labour theory of value, machines serve as a repository for accumulated surplus-value that originates in labour, but are inert, hence their status as 'dead' labour.
+For the hedonistic conception of value of neoclassical theory, the machines are simply the means to satisfy the quantified desire of homo oeconomicus: individual utility-maximization.